glowkeeper/queues-stacks/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 Queue and stack fun with javascript.
-Linked list implementations.
+Linked list implementations, where the queue is a double linked list, and the stack is a (single) linked list.

 ## Table of Contents